feature-flow/twotieredkanban/doc/index.rst

    :width: 40em

 Feature flow uses a two-level board.
-At the top level, is a feature board, showing features in the product backlog and in in progress (or ready).
+At the top level, is a feature board, showing features in progress or in the product backlog.
 The feature board provides a high-level view so stakeholder can see what's in progress and prioritize the backlog.

 When a feature enters development, a task board is used for the feature.
 This is the low-level view.